Ensemble Learning Based Classification Algorithm Recommendation: Related Work

 \section{Related Work}

-Algorithm recommendation has been formally described as a meta-level learning problem since 70s last century \cite{rice1975algorithm,ali2018case,khan2020literature}.
-Afterwards, this idea is widely used in the field of algorithm recommendation \cite{smith2008cross}.
-The input of this meta-level learning problem is the characteristics of a classification problem (i.e., ``meta-features'') and the output is the appropriate candidate algorithms on the classification problem (i.e., ``meta-target'').
-The meta-features and meta-targets constitute the meta-data on which we construct the algorithm recommendation models by specific data mining techniques.
-From the perspective of data mining, the construction of an accurate recommendation model should depend on effectiveness of the following two aspects. \begin{enumerate} \item Meta-data preparation
+Algorithm recommendation has been formally studied as a meta-level learning problem since the 1970s \cite{rice1975algorithm,ali2018case,khan2020literature}.
+This idea has since become a common framework for algorithm selection and meta-learning \cite{smith2008cross}.
+The input to this meta-level learning problem is a set of characteristics of a classification problem (i.e., ``meta-features''), and the output is the set of candidate algorithms that are appropriate for the problem (i.e., the ``meta-target'').
+The meta-features and meta-targets constitute the meta-data from which recommendation models are constructed.
+From a data-mining perspective, the effectiveness of an algorithm recommendation model depends mainly on the following two aspects. \begin{enumerate} \item Meta-data preparation

 The recommendation model is induced from the meta-data.
-The qualities of the meta-features and meta-target will be very critical for model construction.
-This is because of the famous principle in the field of data mining: ``Garbage In, Garbage Out'' \cite{lee1999cleansing}.
-Thus, improving the quality of meta-data has been a main direction in algorithm recommendation.
-Most of the research works concern on high-quality meta-data collection.
+The quality of the meta-features and meta-target is therefore critical for model construction, following the well-known principle of ``Garbage In, Garbage Out'' in data mining \cite{lee1999cleansing}.
+Improving the quality of meta-data has consequently been a major direction in algorithm recommendation, and much prior work has focused on high-quality meta-data collection.

 \item Model construction

 The recommendation model is usually built with a given learning technique (e.g., classification) on the meta-data.
 Different learning techniques result in different recommendation models.
 In order to guarantee the generalization ability of the recommendation model, elaborate design of the learning schedule is another important research direction in algorithm recommendation. \end{enumerate}